jcsilva/docker-kaldi-gstreamer-server/README.md

 It's possible to use the same docker in two scenarios.
 You may create the master and worker on the same host machine.
 Or you can create just a worker and connect it to an already existing master.
 These two situations are explained below.

-* Instantiate master server and woker server on the same machine:
+* Instantiate master server and worker server on the same machine:

 Assuming that your kaldi models are located at /home/models on your host machine, create a container: